yiisoft/yii-view-renderer/README.md

 ### Injection of additional data to the views

-In addition to the parameters passed directly when rendering the view, you can pass general content and layout parameters that will be available in all views.
-Parameters should be wrapped by interface implementations for their intended purpose, it can be separate classes or one general class.
+In addition to parameters passed directly when rendering the view template, you can set extra parameters that will be available in all views.
+In order to do it you need a class implementing at least one of the injection interfaces:

 ```php
 use Yiisoft\Yii\View\ContentParametersInjectionInterface;